justinforce/signet/README.md

 #### Legacy Certificate Signer ####

-    TODO: Finish this
+This shim supports legacy certificate requests which are made in two parts.
 For a complete description of how this works, see the comments in `lib/signet/shims/legacy_certificate_signer.rb`.

 Contributing